Notice to the Reader

 Still there are those who will need the support of family and friends after having survived the battle field, and then being wounded by the loss of a relationship.
 I offer no explanations, judgements, or thoughts on the behavior of those who betray.
 However, I am confident that one day, He Who Sits on the Throne will judge their actions rightly.
 This is a very dark poem about unimaginable pain of the heart.
 These kinds of wounds can be as deadly as IEDs and bombs.

-Smiling faces took my breath today,
+Milling faces took my breath today,

 Made me ask could she our love betray.